Three Days in Dublin with Kids

 The Martello Tower is one of several around Dublin Bay built by the British to fend off an expected attack from Napolean, who in the end never showed up.

-The tower now houses Ye Olde Hurdy Gurdy Museum of Vintage Radio, a fascination collection of old wireless sets, gramophones and music boxes, which will utterly baffle the children of the Internet age.
+The tower now houses Ye Olde Hurdy Gurdy Museum of Vintage Radio, a fascination collection of old wireless sets, gramophones and music boxes, which will utterly baffle and intrigue children of the Internet age.

 In the centre of Howth there is the 12th century St Mary’s Abbey which has a fascinating graveyard to explore.
 If you are an energetic family, one of the best walks in Dublin is around Howth Head, from where there are spectacular views over Dublin Bay.

-It’s also fun just to spend some time watching the fishing boats unload and the yachts setting out from the Marina.
+It’s also fun just to spend some time watching the fishing boats unload at the portand the yachts setting out from the Marina.

-In the afternoon, visit Malahide Castle (though be warned, it is a good 15 minute walk from the Dart station) where Tara’s Palace, a wonderful doll’s house, and the Fry Model Railway are both a big hit with kids.
-There are extensive grounds and gardens outside and a very good kids playground.
+In the afternoon, visit Malahide Castle (though be warned, it is a good 15 minute walk from the Dart station) where there are extensive grounds and gardens outside and a very good kids playground.
+I’d skip the house/museum tour unless you are really interested in local history it’s only so-so, and the gardens are free to explore.

 Day 3: Dublin Zoo & the Phoenix Park